Facebook Pixel Tracking Image

 What Happens to SSDI Benefits When I Turn 62?

-Those receiving SSDI benefits before age 62 will see their SSDI benefits automatically converted to retirement benefits, with no change in the monthly payment, upon reaching their full retirement age.
-However, their SSDI benefits will not automatically convert to retirement benefits before they reach full retirement age, unless they choose to opt in for early retirement.
-Recipients may also be subject to continuing disability reviews by the Social Security Administration (SSA) until the conversion occurs.
+Those receiving SSDI benefits before age 62 will see their payments automatically converted to retirement benefits, with no change in the monthly amount, upon reaching full retirement age.
+However, SSDI benefits will not automatically convert to retirement benefits before that point unless the recipient chooses to retire early.
+Throughout this period, recipients remain under the supervision of the Social Security Administration (SSA) and may be subject to continuing disability reviews to confirm ongoing eligibility.
+Once they turn 65, they also become eligible for Medicare coverage as part of the transition from disability to retirement benefits.

 Contact Us to Speak with A Qualified Social Security Attorney in California